Philippians 3:13

 Paul was focused on the future and committed to fulfilling all that God has designed for him.
 This is the way we all ought to be.
 This phrase best captures our future perspective.
 Without the proper attitude and a willingness to forget the past, however, we have no way to obtain what lies ahead.

 Behind this phrase is a proper assumption that God has much planned to do through our lives.
-This is not secular boasting of one's hope in our blind belief but a firm faith in God's control of events.
+This is not secular boasting about one's hope in our blind belief, but a firm faith in God's control over events.
 Ephesians 2:10 speaks on how God has His good works planned for our lives.

 "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
 (Ephesians 2:10)

-If we have already lived out half of our lives, then the remaining good works God has planned becomes our life goal: accomplish what He has planned for the rest of our lives.
+If we have already lived out half of our lives, then the remaining good works God has planned become our life goal: to accomplish what He has planned for the rest of our lives.

-The good part about this hope is that God works behind the scenes shaping events, individuals, movements and our own particular drives and gifts to give us opportunity to serve Him.
+The good part about this hope is that God works behind the scenes, shaping events, individuals, movements, and our own particular drives and gifts to give us the opportunity to serve Him.

 Personal Reflections